 Lastly, the depth of the cup is important to consider.
 If your toddler is still young, you will want to purchase a snack cup that either has a large enough opening for them to fit their entire hand or has a shallow base that allows them to reach just with their fingertips.

 Parent Ease of Use

-As parents ourselves, we understand how frustrating some baby items can be.
-Knowing the ease with which you can assemble, fill, and clean each snack catcher is nice, so you know what you are getting into beforehand.
+As parents ourselves, we understand how frustrating some baby items can be, and we appreciate a product that is easy to assemble, fill, and clean.
+Therefore, we considered this element when testing the competition, so you know what you are getting into beforehand.
 We generally like containers with fewer parts and pieces.
-They are easier to assemble, simpler to clean, and you don't have to worry about losing anything.
+They are easier to assemble, more straightforward to clean, and you don't have to worry about losing anything.
 However, when filling, it is nice to have a removable spill guard.
 Otherwise, you are stuck trying to stuff food through the flaps, as is the case with the BraveJusticeKidsCo Snack Attack.
 Some cups, like the Boon Snug and the NUK Healthy Snacker, have a carry loop or handle that can easily hook onto a stroller or diaper bag, so it is always handy.

 Some of our least favorite catchers to clean were the Ubbi Tweat, LiangTing Gyro Bowl, and the NUK Healthy Snacker.
 They all had an above-average number of parts, and they were not always easy to put together.
 Sometimes the threads were difficult to align, and other times we would accidentally put the spill guard upside down.
 You could easily lose the smaller pieces if you aren't careful.